 Operations Research is a discipline that develops analytical models and methods to help decision-making.
 It has applications in many fields of science and management, including engineering, economics and logistics, where optimal decisions need to be taken in the presence of trade-offs between two or more conflicting goals (Ravindran, 2008).
 The cornerstone of OR is optimization, which, in its simplest form, consists of identifying a solution among a set of potential solutions that either maximizes or minimizes an objective function.
-An OR problem is characterized by a set of constraints that have to be satisfied, outlining if a candidate solution is feasible (when all constraints are fulfilled) or not (when at least one constraint is missed).
+Problems in OR are characterized by a set of constraints that have to be satisfied, outlining if a candidate solution is feasible (when all constraints are fulfilled) or not (when at least one constraint is missed).
 A feasible solution that maximizes (or minimizes) the objective function is called an optimal solution.
 A problem may have several optimal solutions.
-Depending on the specific nature of the objective function and constraints, optimization problems are approached by specific methods (e.g., linear, integer, mixed, nonlinear, network, robust, stochastic and dynamic programming procedures) (Hillier and Lieberman, 2015).
+Depending on the specific nature of the objective function and constraints, optimization problems are approached by specific methods (e.g. linear, integer, mixed, nonlinear, network, robust, stochastic and dynamic programming procedures) (Hillier and Lieberman, 2015).

 In conservation planning, decisions often reflect the interplay of social, economic, political and scientific priorities.
-The multifactorial dimension of conservation results in contentions and conflicts at the heart of its reasoning.
-For example, activities that retrieve high financial outcomes may lead to significant ecological disturbance.
-On the other hand, a conservationist measure may lead to important reductions of agricultural or forestry net production.
-Once a given criteria of optimality is established (e.g., one that benefits the conservation side of a wide biosocioecological system), it is not possible to achieve it without conflicting with the aspirations of other socioecological players.
-The complex trade-offs among these factors led Smith and Theberge (1987) and Cocks and Baird (1989) to use OR for the first time in support of spatially based decision-making in conservation.
-Since then, the use of optimization models in biological conservation research is increasing, both in number and complexity (Figure 1).
+The multifactorial dimension of conservation results in contentions and conflicts.
+For example, activities that retrieve high financial outcomes may lead to significant ecological disturbances.
+On the other hand, conservation measures may lead to important reductions of agricultural or forestry net production.
+Once a criterion of optimality is established (e.g. one that benefits the conservation side of a wide bio-socioecological system), it is not possible to achieve it without conflicting with the aspirations of other socioecological players.
+The complex trade-offs among these factors led Smith and Theberge (1987) and Cocks and Baird (1989) to use OR for the first time in support of spatially-based decision-making in conservation.
+Since then, the use of optimization models in biological conservation research is increasing, both in number and complexity (Fig. 1).